vladperchi/BackgroundTasks/README.md

-# About This Project

-Background tasks with hosted services in ASP.NET Core.
+# Background tasks with hosted services in ASP.NET Core.

 In ASP.NET Core, background tasks can be implemented as hosted services.
 A hosted service is a class with background task logic that implements the IHostedService interface.
 This article provides three hosted service examples: